witchard/mog/README.md

 * `file=<regex>` - Check if the output of `file` matches the regex
 * `file_mime=<regex>` - Check if the output of `file --mime` matches the regex
 * `pygmentize=<regex>` - Check if the output of `pygmentize -N` matches the regex
+* `pygmentsmime=<regex>` - Check if the pygments lexer for the files mimetype matches the regex.
+Always failes when there is no pygments lexer for the specified mimetype

 Note, one can specify `invert_match`, you can use this to cause a match when the regex does not match.